Student Organizations & Activity Fees

 Please note: A representative from the chartered organization must be present at funding request allocation meetings to receive funds for the organization’s budget or individual travel.
 Before applying for funds, please review the Student Activity Fee Overview document produced by the University Student Activity Fee Committee.

-Business Managers should turn in all travel and budget applications to Ms. Elisa Tate, Associate to the Dean, at email@example.com.
+Business Managers should turn in all travel and budget applications to Stephen Rosner, College Financial Officer, at email@example.com.

 Chartered student organizations can apply for two types of funds:

 - Budget funds – Money can be used for meetings and events.
 To apply for budget funds, please complete the budget application form page 1 and budget application form page 2.

 - Travel funds – Individual members of the chartered organization can apply for travel funds.
 This money is used for conferences (registration fees, air fare, meals, etc.).
 To apply for travel funds, students need to complete the travel funds application form.